Senior Software Engineer · Full-stack · KL, MY

 raj-khan/pre-school-keyboardpublic

-A playful browser typing game built for one child — large keys, voice feedback, emoji reactions.
+A browser typing game built for one kid.
+Large keys, voice feedback, emoji reactions.

 aboutBuilt for my own kid.
 Each key press shows the character in large text, speaks it aloud, changes colors, and shows a friendly emoji.
-A small project that taught me a lot about input latency and audio cues.
+Taught me a lot about input latency and audio cues.

 TypeScriptWeb AudioReact